Who Treats Primary Immunodeficiency? Finding Specialists and Doctors

 Endocrinologists

-In children, certain types of PI may affect the endocrine system — the system that manages the body’s hormones.
 In this case, your child’s pediatrician may refer them to an endocrinologist (a doctor who specializes in hormone-related disorders).
 The endocrine disorders most commonly associated with PI are type 1 diabetes and thyroiditis (inflammation of the thyroid gland).

 Dermatologists